Jamie Strange

-Jamie Ross Strange (born 1976) is a New Zealand politician.
-He is a Member of Parliament in the House of Representatives for the Labour Party.
+Jamie Ross Strange (born 1976) is a former New Zealand politician.
+He was a Member of Parliament in the House of Representatives for the Labour Party from 2017 to 2023.

 Early life, career and family

 Strange was born in Nelson in 1976.
 At 12 years of age, he moved with his family to Hamilton, where he attended Hamilton Boys' High School.
 Before entering parliament, Strange taught music at Berkley Normal Middle School in Hillcrest, Hamilton.
 He is also a former church minister.

 Strange had a music career and has written over 40 songs and released his own album Thanks for Faking It Sometimes in 2007.
 The songs videos featured a mannequin who was present to mimic the "plastic-looking" girlfriends rock stars often have.
 Strange named the mannequin 'Kate Brightstar' after purchasing it from a store called Brightstar and later sold it on TradeMe to a truck driver.
-He returned to the stage during orientation week 2018 at the University of Waikato, shortly after being elected for the first time.
+He returned to the stage during orientation week 2018, at the University of Waikato, shortly after being elected for the first time.

 Jamie Strange is married to Angela Strange, a Hamilton constituency councillor on the Waikato Regional Council.
 The couple share four children.